Hilda Mason Teaching Fellowships

 Hilda Mason Teaching Fellowship for Student-Taught Courses

-Awarded to selected Starr King degree students who have submitted a proposal to teach a course that will be offered as part of Starr King’s curriculum.
+Fellowships are awarded to selected Starr King degree students who have submitted a proposal to teach a course that will be offered as part of Starr King’s curriculum.
 May be for 3 units; taught in intensive, online, immersion, or residential format.
-Applications cannot be submitted by more than two students working in collaboration, with the understanding that the student will have to split the financial award, unless their course is the only one chosen because of its quality.
+Applications cannot be submitted by more than two students working in collaboration.
+If two students apply to co-teach a course, and that proposal is accepted, the two students will have to split the financial award, unless their course is the only one chosen for the academic year.
+Proposals submitted by teaching teams (of three or more students) will not be considered.

 Applying for Hilda Mason Fellowship